 - 3.4.1.
 Where a qualification is superseded and the occupational outcome and/or the AQF level of the qualification has changed, the superseding qualification must be deemed 'Not Equivalent'. - 3.4.2.
 The occupational outcome can be determined to have changed when the skills and knowledge required to achieve the occupational outcome of the superseded and superseding qualifications cannot be mapped to each other. - 3.4.3.
 Determinations of 'Not Equivalent' may also be used to support licensing, regulatory, legislative or certification requirements. - 3.4.4.
-Determinations of 'Not Equivalent' must be substantiated in the Case for Endorsement as outlined in Section 12.3 of the Training Package Development and Endorsement Process Policy.
-The detail of these changes must be included in the qualification mapping information located in the Companion Volume Implementation Guide (refer section 3.3).
+Determinations of 'Not Equivalent' must be substantiated in the Training Product Submission as outlined in the Training Package Products Development and Endorsement Process Policy.
+The detail of these changes must be included in the qualification mapping information located in the Companion Volume Implementation Guide (refer Section 3.3).